Lisly25/webserv/README.md

 ##### root

 Mandatory directive.
-NOTE: might remove this requirement if there's a redirection.
+Exceptions: if the location contains a 'proxy_pass' or 'alias' directive, as well.
 It is used to define where on the server are the files located.

 For example, a client is trying to visit www.example.com/daily_news/highscore.html